johnalison/WorkingPhilosophy/BeTheGood.md

     eg: eating right/exercising/sleep/being a dependable person

 - Its not enough to have a good mind, the main thing is to use it well - Descarte

+- Metaphysics is good if it improves everyday life, otherwise forget it.